Title: The Price of Freedom

 Location: Evanston, IL

-Context: Coolidge delivers a speech to The Evanston Sunday Afternoon Club, which was started during World War I. Four churches in the town gathered on Sundays for a patriotic service and continued after the war
+Context: Coolidge delivers a speech to The Evanston Sunday Afternoon Club, which was started during World War I. Four churches in the town gathered on Sundays for a patriotic service that continued after the war.

 It is altogether natural that those who are connected with religious institutions should be interested in supporting good government.
 Their interest comes not merely from the ethical teachings of their faith, which are always finally on the side of liberty and justice, established through the maintenance of the orderly processes of the law, but it comes from a realization that in its historical development also religion has laid the foundation of government.
 This is pre-eminently true of our American political system.
 It neither seeks nor claims any justification for its existence save righteousness.
 It had its beginning, it found its inspiration, in the religious beliefs of the men who settled our country, made it an independent nation, and established and maintained its Constitution and its laws.
 If it is to endure, it will be through the support of men of like mind and like character.